JacobBrejnbjerg/Spotify-and-SignalR-WPF/README.md

 ![Code Architecture](https://i.imgur.com/VZYSeqK.png)

 ## INotifyPropertyChanged
-To simply and reduce boilerplate code the use Fody's Nuget package (PropertyChanged.Fody) has been decided to handle the triggering of the PropertyChanged event upon property change.
+To simplify and reduce boilerplate code the use Fody's Nuget package (PropertyChanged.Fody) has been decided to handle the triggering of the PropertyChanged event upon property change.
 The package changes the auto-properties into properties with a setter which calls the PropertyChanged.
 This change is done at compile time automatically.
 The change only happens in classes which inherits and implements the interface *"INotifyPropertyChanged"*
 See more at the Github repository [Fody/PropertyChanged](https://github.com/Fody/PropertyChanged#readme)